 If you intend to install Oracle Database or Oracle RAC, then complete preinstallation tasks as described in this installation guide, complete Oracle Grid Infrastructure installation, and review those installation guides for additional information.
 You can install either Oracle databases for a standalone server on an Oracle Grid Infrastructure installation, or install an Oracle RAC database.
-If you want to install an Oracle Restart deployment of Oracle Grid Infrastructure, then refer to Oracle Database Installation Guide for Oracle Solaris
+If you want to install an Oracle Restart deployment of grid infrastructure, then refer to Oracle Database Installation Guide for IBM AIX on POWER Systems (64-Bit)